yuvrajvirdi/movie-recommender/README.md

 # About

-Web application that recommends movies to watch based on content or metadata.
+Web application that recommends movies to watch based on content or metadata, using machine learning

 **Content-based search**

 * Returns movies that are similar in content

 **Metadata-based search**